SCS-CBU-CED-IAM/itext-ais/README.md

 The following placeholder will be used in this README (see sections below)
 ```
-<JAR>   = Path to the ./jar subfolder containing the latest Java Archive, e.g. ./AIS/itext/jar
+<JAR>   = Path to the ./jar subfolder containing the latest Java Archive
-<SRC>   = Path to the ./src subfolder containing the *.java source files, e.g. ./AIS/itext/src/swisscom/com/ais/itext
+<SRC>   = Path to the ./src subfolder containing the *.java source files
-<LIB>   = Path to the ./lib subfolder containing the libraries, e.g. ./AIS/itext/lib
+<LIB>   = Path to the ./lib subfolder containing the libraries
-<CLASS> = Path to the directory where class files will be created, e.g. ./AIS/itext/class
+<CLASS> = Path to the directory where class files will be created
-<CFG>   = Path to the signpdf.properties file, e.g. ./AIS/itext/signpdf.properties
+<CFG>   = Path to the signpdf.properties file
-<DOC>   = Path to the ./doc subfolder containing the JavaDoc, e.g. ./AIS/itext/doc
+<DOC>   = Path to the ./doc subfolder containing the JavaDoc
 ```

 #### Configuration